-❉ 50 years to the day, the debut of Patrick Troughton as Doctor Who lived again, thanks to a team of extremely talented and committed animators.
+❉ 50 years to the day, the debut of Patrick Troughton as Doctor Who lives again.

 “Our new Dr. Who is more ‘with it’; more ‘switched on’, more in tune with the Twentieth Century.
 There are, of course, still traces of his old personality and, characteristically, he still wears the same clothes, which are a trifle baggy on his new form… He’s more closely involved in human affairs, even more curious about modern developments, and always ready or eager to reform or make trouble for any individuals he thinks are on the wrong wave-length.” – ‘Phoenix in the TARDIS’, ‘The Dr. Who Annual’, 1967